Master Award in

 Credits transfer:

-Learners can accumulate 20 credits from the Master Award program when participating in the Master of Business Administration (MBA) Please see the credit transfer policy HERE
+Learners can transfer 20 credits from the Master Award course when participating in the Master program.
+Please see the credit transfer policy HERE.

 Tuition fee transfer: